williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![On GitHub, in Actions with the 'run worklow' option highlighted.](media/run-action-manual.png 'Run GitHub Action manually')

-9. Open the **ServerlessArchitecture** resource group, then select the Azure Function App to which you just published.
+9. Once the Action completes, open the Azure Portal and navigate to the **ServerlessArchitecture** resource group, then select the Azure Function App to which you just deployed.

 10. Select **Functions** in the left-hand menu.
 You should see both functions you just published from the Visual Studio solution listed.